Niagara-on-the-Lake: Sports

-Niagara-on-the-Lake had a junior men's hockey team in the Greater Metro Junior A Hockey League.
-The team was first registered in the 2018–19 season and played in the Meridian Credit Union arena located in Virgil.
-The team was named the Nationals and sponsored by the local bar Bricks and Barley.
-It was announced that the team would fold after their first season, due to poor attendance.
+Niagara-on-the-Lake has a junior men's hockey team, Niagara Predators in the Greater Metro Junior A Hockey League.

+The current team was first registered as Toronto Predators from 2013 to 2020 and relocated after the cancelled 2020–2021 season to NOTL to playoff in the Meridian Credit Union arena located in Virgil.

+The team replaced the Niagara-on-the-Lake Nationals, which joined as a Junior A team in 2018–2019 sponsored by the local bar Bricks and Barley.
+The Nationals left the Canadian Premier Junior Hockey League but announced that the team would fold after their first season due to poor attendance, but returned to play the following season.

+The Predators play at the 500 seat Meridian Credit Union Arena across from Centennial Sports Park.
+Built in 2003–2005 the rink has seating and attached to the smaller Centennial Arena built in 1967.

-Niagara-on-the-Lake also has a Men's soccer team named the Lakers, who play in the Peninsula Soccer League (PSL).
+Niagara-on-the-Lake also has a Men's soccer team, the Lakers, which plays in the Peninsula Soccer League (PSL).
 The team was formed in the 2019 season and sponsored by a local bar, Sand Trap.

 Niagara-on-the-Lake also has a rich history in the sport of lacrosse.

 Awards and recognition

 The Town of Niagara was the site of the 8th World Scout Jamboree in 1955.
 Over 11,000 Scouts from 71 countries attended the Jamboree.
-It was the first to be held outside Europe and had the theme "Jamboree of New Horizons".
+It was the first to be held outside Europe and had the theme "Jamboree of New Horizons."
 Niagara-on-the-Lake was named the Prettiest Town in Canada in 1996 by Communities in Bloom, a nationwide beautification programme.
 The town is now a popular tourist destination, located at the northern terminus of the Niagara Parkway, a scenic drive and biking/walking path.